ar363/eleventy-stylus-blog-theme/pages/about.md

   weight: 2
 ---

 This blog is a place for random thoughts I have, usually related to happiness and technology.
-Although there are a lot of facts presented in the writings, usually what gives them form is my logic and understanding of the world.
-So, if I were you, I'd take everything I read with a pinch of salt.
+Although there are a lot of facts presented in the writings, what gives them form in the end is my thinking process and understanding of this world.
+So, if I were you, I'd take everything I read here with a pinch of salt.